GeoscienceAustralia/uncover-ml/docs/workflows.rst

 For a reference to all possible config parameters, view the module
 documentation: :mod:`uncoverml.config`.

-In ``scripts`` directory, there some example .YAML files to help you get started.
+In `uncover-ml/configs` directory, there some example YAML files to help you get started.

 Learning
 ~~~~~~~~